maxludden/supergene-v2/books/book10/md/chapter-3144.md

 There was a crunching sound.
 Something had made itself known in the broken god temple.
 Han Sen’s power was unable to destroy it, so it fell into the lake.

 > “Killed God Spirit Gene Race: Decapitation Queen.
-Found an Annihilation-class God Base.”
+Found an Annihilation-Class God Base.”

 Han Sen reached out his hand to pick up the item that had fallen from the destroyed god temple.
 It was a cube made of wood.
 It was like a Rubik’s cube, but it could not be spun around.
 It looked very old.
 It had some weird, old symbols on it.
 One side displayed a carving of the guillotine and Decapitation Queen.